2012 Acura MDX Performance

 - "Acceleration from the 3.7-liter V6 is a shade soft until the tach needle climbs into the midrange, at which point the engine pulls with enthusiasm.
 The MDX's six-speed automatic transmission upshifts smoothly and quickly downshifts when the throttle is prodded.” -- Edmunds

 - "Though many premium-midsize-SUV competitors offer V8 engines, the MDX's V6 is no slouch.
 It feels a touch sleepy from a stop, but it builds speed quickly.
 The transmission works smoothly, and downshifts with minimal hesitation for passing maneuvers.” -- Consumer Guide

 Handling and Braking

 All models come standard with all-wheel drive and paddle shifters.
-That helps make the MDX a decent value compared with rivals.
-Usually, you have to pay extra for all-wheel drive, and some brands offer paddle shifters as a sports-oriented option.
-An optional active damper system allows drivers to choose between sport mode and comfort mode, but test drivers say its sport mode makes the ride too harsh, so they don’t necessarily recommend paying extra for it.
+An available active damper system allows drivers to choose between sport mode and comfort mode, but test drivers say sport mode makes the ride too harsh, so they don’t necessarily recommend paying extra for it.